User eXperience Perception Insights Dataset (UXPID): Synthetic User Feedback from Public Industrial Forums: Methods

 Fig.~\ref{fig:pipeline} illustrates the general process for dataset creation.
 User comments were collected from the company open public technical forum.
 Endpoints enable the structured storage of metadata, including user id, date, and time of posting, titles, and the content of the comments themselves.
 For internal processing and analysis, the data are stored in JavaScript object notation (JSON) format.

+It is important to emphasize the sequential nature of the pipeline to avoid any misconception about circularity between annotation and synthesis.
+In the first step, all semantic annotations were extracted by the LLM directly from the original, unmodified forum text.
+These annotations therefore reflect the genuine semantic content of real user posts.
+Only in the second step the comments were synthesized: the LLM was instructed to lightly rephrase the original text and replace identifying entities with placeholders, while explicitly preserving the semantic content that the previously extracted annotations describe.
+The annotations serve as ground truth derived from real user content, and the synthesized text is a privacy-preserving reformulation of that same content.

 To extract insights for each branch, LLM was applied to the data.
 Specifically, the OpenAI GPT-4.1 model was used in this study.
+This model was selected as it represented the most capable and up-to-date release in the GPT-4 family at the time of dataset construction, offering state-of-the-art performance on long-context understanding and reliable structured JSON output generation.
+Its competitive cost-per-token ratio relative to other frontier models also made large-scale annotation of 7130 branches practically feasible within the project's resource constraints.
 A query consists of a system prompt, an assistant prompt, and a user prompt.

 The assistant prompt includes a description of the task, as well as the structure of the report that the model should return for each category, for example: \begin{quote} \textit{"Please analyze the provided forum branch and generate a report based on all comments containing the following sections: (1) UX Insight Summary: summarize the main content and implications on the user experience with the product, focusing on specific UX insights and main issues users have about the product; (2) etc."} \end{quote}